welvet/SillyTavern-MessageSummarize/README.md

   - Red: Marked for long-term memory, but now out of context.
   - Grey: Excluded

+### Usage
+- Install the extension in ST using the github link: https://github.com/qvink/qvink_memory
+- To mark a message for long-term memory, click the "brain" icon in the message button menu.
+- To re-summarize a message, click the "Quote" icon in the message button menu.
+- To edit a summary, click on the summary text directly or click the "pen" icon in the message button menu.
+- To summarize an existing chat, go to the config and click the "Mass re-summarization" button next to the "Summarization" section (two curved arrows).
+- To only summarize certain characters in a group chat, open the group chat edit menu and scroll down to the member list.
+Click the glowing "brain" icon to toggle whether that character will be automatically summarized (if you have auto-summarization enabled).

+### How to use the Dev branch
+ST doesn't have an easy way to switch extension branches, so you'll need to use git.
+In your command line, go to the folder where extension is stored.
+This should look something like`SillyTavern/data/<user>/extensions/qvink_memory`.
+Then run the following git commands in your command line:
+- `git fetch origin dev:dev` (gets the dev branch info)
+- `git checkout dev` (switch to the dev branch)

+Then to switch back and forth, you can use `git checkout master` and `git checkout dev`.

+To update the dev branch when changes are made, run:
+- `git checkout dev` (make sure you are on the dev branch first)
+- `git pull origin dev` (pull any new changes)

 ### Slash Commands
 - `/get_memory_enabled`: Returns whether the extension is enabled in the current chat.